terraform-google-modules/terraform-google-project-factory/README.md

 ./helpers/setup-sa.sh <ORGANIZATION_ID> <SEED_PROJECT_NAME> [BILLING_ACCOUNT]
 ```

-In order to execute this script you must have an account with following list of
+In order to execute this script, you must have an account with the following list of
 bare-minimum permissions:

 - `resourcemanager.organizations.list`